Banking Chatbots: How Does Omnichannel Digital Banking Enhance CX

 Chatbots as primary drivers of omnichannel CX

-While there are many components in the implementation of the omnichannel CX, chatbots are at the forefront.
+While there are many components in the implementation of the omnichannel CX, fintech chatbots are at the forefront.
 They ease the customers' pain of fighting unfriendly technologies and a vast amount of data to get the information by utilizing the natural conversational patterns through chat options.
 According to a KPMG study, over 32% of customers use 24/7 chat options to connect to their bank.
 In the background, though, they leverage the ML and AI algorithms to process and analyze a vast amount of data, gather and share insights, facilitate transactions, and ensure operational efficiency for the banks.
 By utilizing these technologies to offer an omnichannel experience, banks have reduced their costs by 30-40% in their middle and back-office operations.

 Bank chatbots are versatile tools that provide touchpoints across various channels, including web, mobile, wearables, and even Automated Teller Machines (ATM).
 Without replicating individual development efforts, chatbots enable banks to reach out to customers using the most convenient and preferred channels.
-Banking chatbots can also handle complex tasks, including answering customer queries, providing information, and even recommending new products.
+Fintech chatbots can also handle complex tasks, including answering customer queries, providing information, and even recommending new products.
 The best part: they can do all of this while allowing a customer to interact with them in natural conversation patterns from any channel they choose.

 They also leverage many communication channels, including phones, conversational interfaces, and other communication channels like WhatsApp, Slack, Team, and various other collaboration applications.
 Additionally, the chatbots enable a consistent experience across all these channels utilizing conversational AI capabilities to facilitate natural language and communication patterns.